omegaui/omegaide/README.md

 ![](/res/dark.png)

 # Written from Scratch
-Omega IDE has integrated support for the **java** programming language at its heart.
+Omega IDE has
+- Integrated support for the **java** programming language at its heart,
+- Modern UI Components written from [scratch](https://github.com/omegaui/omegaui-library) with some prebuilt animations,
+- Less (*Really a lot less*) memory consumption in comparision with other IDEs,
+- Been written keeping Low End Systems in mind,
+- A Tiny Core

+and is

+- Based around utilizing shell scripts instead of bloating predefined build rules.

+### Warning
+Omega IDE is not fully fledged yet, but, it can be utilized for production.

+**I develop omegaide on itself**.

+### With contributions from the open source community of awesome developers we can take omegaide to the next level.

+### \#OpenSourceRules

 ## What makes Omega IDE a unique Java IDE among others?